 Prairie Dunes Firm Mattress is perfect for those who like a firm sleeping surface.
 The heavy-duty inner coil springs, insulators, and high-density foam enable an old-school firm mattress on both sides.
 If you prefer a medium firmness, you can choose a Prairie Dunes Plush two-sided mattress.
 It has the same great support system in it with extra plush heavy density foam on both sides.

 The Monterrey Gentle Firm mattress has a great inner strength combined with modern gel foam and comfort foam for a firm but gentle feeling all throughout the night.
 It includes an insulator pad, support foam, and 5-zone firm foam in the upholstery on both sides for long-lasting comfort.
 Monterrey also has a pillow top double-sided mattress for the ultimate in comfort and support.

 Kennewick Plush features a firm inner coil spring with a lovely, full 12 inches of soft plushness on both sides for shoppers on a budget.

-There are still several two sided mattress on the market, if you know where to find them.
+There are still several two-sided mattresses on the market if you know where to find them.
 When you do, it’s like a gold mine when trying out all the old school support in conjunction with the new and best cushioning materials available.
-Visit the STL Beds Gold Mine of Two Sided Mattresses by Clicking Here.
+Visit the STL Beds Gold Mine of Two-Sided Mattresses by Clicking Here.